UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 one meter square for Loki wil navigate an identical one meter square for Magni.
 Loki is designed to be a fully capable ROS robot at the absolutely lowest price possible.
 It allows those with extremely limited budgets to learn how to program a real robot.
 Of course, there are some limitations.
 It is dificult to add sensors because of limited power.
 There are no cliff detectors, so running on a table exposes the robot to a fall.
 The soft rubber tires can make ugly scuff marks on smooth painted surfaces.
 Running on a 1M by 1M sheet of plywood or foam board is recommended.

 To get started, one needs to attach a Raspberry Pi 3 with an SD card image supplied by Ubiquity Robotics.
 It is possible to intall the Pi incorrectly which will result in a "fried Pi".
 Be careful!

-*{Joe:  tell them exactly what they should avoid doing.
-"Be careful" is not enough }*
+The picture below shows one wrong way to do it.
+It is also possible to insert to the left or right of the socket.
+On flat mounted RPi's use the standoffs and be sure to attach with screws.

 ![Fried Pi](loki_rpifatal.jpg)